MrDevvvvv/Factor-Xa-activity-model-publication-data/figure_3/README.md

 <p>tleap -f leap.in </p>

-6- Run CPU-based minimization step
-7- Run the first GPU-based minimization step
-8- Run the second GPU-based minimization step
-9- Run temperature equilibration
-10- Run pressure equilibration
-11- Run production
+6- Run the simulations (10 replicates for each complex).